 "I look forward to my new role leading the digitalisation of Centrica Consumer globally next year.
 Lots to learn from UK Home, Bord Gais, Connected Home and Direct Energy colleagues as we re-imagine the future," Prakash said in a tweet.

 Jokhoo will travel in the opposite direction as he leaves British Gas for a new challenge in the aviation industry.
-Jokhoo spent almost three years as CIO of the energy giant, delivering agent webchat, AI bot-led FAQs, and new skills on Alexa while upgrading the CRM and billing systems in Ireland.
+Jokhoo spent almost three years as CIO of the energy giant, delivering agent webchat, AI bot-led FAQs and new skills on Alexa, while also upgrading the CRM and billing systems in Ireland.